superstringman/api-docs/bot.md

 ## `PUT /bot/commands/:id`

-Update the command by passing the id
+Update the command by passing the id.

 ### Example Request